codeship/modelist/README.md

 import Model from "@codeship/modelist";
 ```

 This gives you access to the Model contructor.
-That one can be used as is to have direct access to the everything `Modleist` brings to the table.
+That one can be used as is to have direct access to the everything `Modelist` brings to the table.
 Create a new instance, and start using it right away.

 ```js
 const users = new Model();